Subdiffusion of sticky dendrimers in an associative polymer network: Results and discussion

 where $\mathbf R_{\textrm{CM}}(t)$ and $\mathbf R_{\textrm{CM}}(t+\Delta t)$ are the position vectors of the centre of mass of the molecule at times $t$ and $t+\Delta t$ respectively.
 The diffusion coefficient $D$ and the diffusion exponent $\alpha$ can be obtained from the mean squared displacement as given below:

 As the concentration of background polymer chains increases, the mean squared displacement (MSD) of dendrimers decreases significantly (as shown in Figure~\ref{fig:msd_sticky}(a)), indicating slower diffusion.
-Interestingly, in contrast to nanoparticles that are expected to exhibit a region of constant MSD due to trapping in polymer cages followed by a hopping mechanism that leads to diffusion at longer times,~\cite{cai2015hopping,sorichetti2021dynamics} dendrimers, whether non-sticky or sticky (as shown in Section~S4 and ~S5 in SI), do not show such long-term confinement at any concentrations or architectures considered in this study.
+Interestingly, in contrast to nanoparticles that are expected to exhibit a region of constant MSD due to trapping in polymer cages followed by a hopping mechanism that leads to diffusion at longer times,~\cite{cai2015hopping,sorichetti2021dynamics} dendrimers, whether non-sticky or sticky (as shown in Section~S8,~S9 and ~S10 in the Supporting Information), do not show such long-term confinement at any concentrations or architectures considered in this study.
 Both types of dendrimers transition from subdiffusive to diffusive regimes at long times without evidence of persistent trapping.
 This behaviour may be due to the flexible architecture of dendrimers, allowing for shape fluctuations that facilitate their escape from polymer cages, unlike the rigid structure of nanoparticles.

 Consistent with the behaviour of homopolymer dendrimers in semidilute solutions of linear chains, we found that the dendrimer remains diffusive as long as its size is smaller than the correlation length of the solution ($\xi$) (shown in Figure~\ref{fig:msd_sticky}(a)).
 The concentration at which the onset of subdiffusion is observed depends on the size ratio between the dendrimers and linear chains.
-For $\chi=0.5$, this happens beyond $1c^{\ast}$, the concentration after which the size of the dendrimer is larger than $\xi$ (refer to Section~S3 in SI).
-Note that the dendrimer is smaller than the mesh size $a_{\textrm{x}}$ and $s_{\mathrm{N}}$ at all concentrations, as shown in Section~S3 of the SI.
-This demonstrates that the dendrimer dynamics remain unchanged regardless of the state of the surrounding polymers.
+For $\chi=0.5$, this happens beyond $1c^{\ast}$, the concentration after which the size of the dendrimer is larger than $\xi$ (refer to Section~S7 in the Supporting Information).